MatanOligo/homeboy/README.md

 <h1 align="center">Homeboy</h1>

 Control a fully functional computer with AI from your phone.
-Install any CLI you need and the bot runs it for you — remotely, conversationally, no limits.
+Install any Software/CLI you need and the bot could run it for you — remotely, conversationally, instantly or scheduled, no limits.

 A personal AI assistant that lives in Telegram, powered by the [Claude Agent SDK](https://docs.anthropic.com/en/docs/claude-agent-sdk).
 It gives Claude full access to your machine — bash, filesystem, network, and custom tools — through a conversational Telegram interface.